 Opportunities for international student exchange

 Potential career paths

-Many of our students take further studies after graduation (for example, in the health field, in Law, etc.) and many go on to study education.
-Other potential careers include professional careers in social policy, social work, or academic careers.
+Many of our students take further studies after graduation – for example, in the health field, or in law – and many go on to study education.
+Other potential paths include professional careers in social policy, social work, the non-profit sector or academia.